 Some will want to own just "backcountry" ski gear for all their skiing.
+This is a very common desire.
+We get requests and inquiries in this vein more than almost any other type.
+First, we really try and discourage pressing ski hardware into use for both backcountry and resort.
+Good backcountry gear and good resort gear have less in common than you would hope.
+That being said, some will insist.
 Depending on your ratio of in-bounds to backcountry skiing, this may work ok for you.
-If your resort visits are less than 25% of your skiing and your bindings include ski brakes, using backcountry gear for everything is likely ok.
+If your resort visits are less than 20% of your skiing and your bindings include ski brakes, using backcountry gear for everything is likely ok.
 If you want lighter gear for touring or ski the resort a ton, get dedicated resort gear and dedicated touring gear.

 AT ski bindings span a wide range of prices.
 Price increases in two directions.
 As bindings get lighter, they get more expensive.
 In the other direction, bindings get both more expensive and heavier with safety and downhill performance.
 The least expensive bindings are simple and light, but not super light.
 Paradoxically, there is an inverse relationship between price and durability.
 Normally we might expect more expensive products to last longer.
 With ski bindings, though, the most proven and long-lasting bindings in our review are those that are the absolute cheapest.
 Subtract weight from something like the Best Buy Dynafit Speed Turn 2.0 and it gets more expensive and less durable.
 Add features to that same binding, and it gets more expensive and less durable.

 For our touring comparison, we tested and compared the pivot point of each binding, touring range of motion, and the binding's resistance to icing up during wet or stormy days.
-We kept weight, ease of use, and transitions separate for this comparison category even though these things also affect touring performance.
+We kept weight and ease of use separate for this comparison category even though these things also affect touring performance.

 Touring Range of Motion

 We compared how each contender resisted to icing.
 All bindings ice up to some extent and need to be chipped free from time to time.
-Frame bindings are the worst with this, with complicated tech bindings coming in next.
 The simplest, lightest bindings in our review are also the least prone to icing.
 The Tecton and KingPin bindings have more moving parts that collect ice.
 Any binding with brakes is more prone to icing than those without brakes.
 The brake locking mechanism of the Plum Guide XS collects ice in such a way as to disengage said brake lock.
 What this means is that, while touring, sometimes the ski brake is deployed.
-This requires taking the ski off, scraping the ice, and re locking the brake away.
+This requires taking the ski off, scraping the ice, and re-locking the brake away.

-The ultra-low profile heel piece of the Top Pick Plum Tech Race 150 collects virtually no ice.
+The ultra-low profile heel piece of the Top Pick Black Diamond Helio 180 collects virtually no ice.
 In sticky snow conditions, the Best Buy Dynafit Speed Turn gathers ice that simulates informal "heel lifts", even when the binding is in low tour mode.
-All "traditional" tech toes collect ice under the center of the toe piece.
+Almost all "traditional" tech toes collect ice under the center of the toe piece.
 This manifests as toe pins that won't close entirely.
 In this case, the ski needs to be removed, turned upside down, and the ice cleared out.
 It may appear that your boot toe holes are full of ice or dirt, but the more likely culprit is ice beneath the toe piece.
 The Dynafit Speed Turn and Plum toe pieces are especially vulnerable to this problem.
 For some reason, the G3 Ion LT seems less prone to icing than nearly every other binding we have used.
-The Atomic Backland Tour also gave us virtually no icing problems.
+The Atomic Backland Tour and Black Diamond Helio also gave us virtually no icing problems.

 Release performance is difficult to objectively assess, as we can simply not crash enough to collect reliable data.
-What we look for here is first certification standards.
-Then we consider range of adjustment and type of non-certified release methodology.
+What we look for here first are certification standards.
+Then we consider the range of adjustment and type of non-certified release methodology.

 AT bindings that have a more positive connection as well as more surface area (touching both between the boot and the binding) within the binding itself, and between the binding and the ski, generally perform better.
 Only the Fritschi Tecton and Marker KingPin have the sole of the skier's pressing onto the ski.
 They also provide some "forward pressure" that assists in the elasticity of the binding.
 The G3 Ion LT also provides some simulated "forward pressure" that, theoretically at least, lends some elasticity.
 In our testing, the remainder of the bindings have the same downhill performance, as it pertains to positivity of connection and elasticity.

 Binding geometry varies from one product to the next.
 Each binding puts your boot sole a different distance from the ski, and each binding has a different "heel-toe-delta".
-The distance between boot sole and ski top sheet is called "stack height".
+The distance between the boot sole and ski top sheet is called "stack height".
 While some ski racers like more stack height, most skiers, especially backcountry tourers, prefer to be closer to the ski.
 This gives the user better balance and "feel".
 Generally speaking, most manufacturers compete to see who can get the lowest stack height possible.
 The more sophisticated tech bindings have a greater stack height.
 The Kingpin, Tecton, Plum Guide, and G3 Ion LT all have stack heights over 39mm.
-The simpler Speed Turn, and Atomic Backland bindings keep your foot closer to the ski.
+The simpler Speed Turn and Atomic Backland bindings keep your foot closer to the ski.
 The lightest bindings have the lowest stack heights.
-The Top Pick Plum Tech Race 150 is two full centimeters lower than the other Top Pick Tecton.
+Both the Top Pick Black Diamond Helio 180 and the Plum Tech Race 150 are more than a full centimeter lower than the other Top Pick Tecton.

-Ramp angle is the angle between your boot sole and the ski top sheet.
-This depends on boot size, boot sole geometry, and binding construction.
+The ramp angle is the angle between your foot sole and the ski top sheet.
+This angle depends on boot size, insole choice, boot sole geometry, and binding construction.
 We focus here on the binding component of this equation.
 The binding affects your ramp angle in that different bindings have different relative toe and heel heights.
-We call the difference between toe and heel height "toe heel delta" and we measured this by measuring the distance from ski surface to the center of the toe pins and to the center of the "effective" heel pins (not all bindings have heel pins).
-AT bindings tend to feature a greater toe-heel-delta than most downhill bindings to help make up for generally softer, less aggressive and forward leaning boots.
+We call the difference between toe and heel height "toe-heel delta" and we measured this by measuring the distance from ski surface to the center of the toe pins and to the center of the "effective" heel pins (not all bindings have heel pins).
+AT bindings tend to feature a greater toe-heel-delta than most downhill bindings to help make up for generally softer, less aggressive and forward-leaning boots.
 Unless you know you have strong preferences in ramp angle and you know your boot geometry and boot size (as it pertains to ramp angle), we don't recommend thinking too much about binding toe-heel-delta.
-If you know it matters to you, realize that the Plum Tech Race as really low binding delta and the Dynafit Speed Turn and Plum Guide XS both have really high binding delta.
+If you know it matters to you, realize that the Plum Tech Race as really low binding delta and the Dynafit Speed Turn and Plum Guide XS both have a really high binding delta.
 Otherwise, the remainder are fairly similar to one another, falling in the middle and sitting within a few millimeters of each other.

 There are three main categories of AT bindings, in terms of release.
 First, there are those that have no adjustment to the release.
 The Plum Race 150 is in this category.
-Next, there are those with adjustable release, but no certification.
+As is the Top Pick Black Diamond Helio.
+However, with the Helio, you have the option of choosing different release values at the time of purchase.
+Next, there are those with an adjustable release, but no certification.
 Most touring binding models are in this category.
 Finally, there are the bindings that have ISO/DIN certification of their release.
 The Marker KingPin and Fritschi Tecton are the only bindings we reviewed that have this external, third-party endorsement of their certification.